PoisotLab/ms_network_prediction/manuscript.md

 ## Why should we predict and forecast species interaction networks?

-Networks underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet], and in the recent years our interest has shifted towards understanding their structure over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul].
-But despite the importance of understanding this structure, the raw data to do it, *i.e.* exhaustive lists of species interactions at sampled locations, remains extremely scarce.
-This is, quite simply, because sampling ecological interactions is extremely difficult [@Jordano2016SamNet], and this defficiency in sampling of interactions can lead to biases in our estimate of the sampling of network structure [@deAguiar2019RevBia].
-As many ecological systems are entering their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictibility consequences, it is a moral imperative to develop a roadmap that would enable prediction (for the present) and forecasting (for the future) of network structure, and of the processes it encodes [@McCann2007ProBio;
+Networks of species interactionss underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
+Although they have initially be used to describe the interactions *within* a community, our interest in the last decade has shifted towards understanding their structure and their variation over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul], and established network ecology as an important emerging component of biogeography and macroecology.
+But our understanding of network structure, and in particular across space, is limited by availability of data.
+Characterizing a network requires an exhaustive list of species interactions at the sampled location, and these data remain extremely scarce.
+This is because sampling ecological interactions is extremely difficult [@Jordano2016SamNet]; in turn, the difficulty of sampling interactions can lead to biases in our estimate of the sampling of network structure [@deAguiar2019RevBia].
+As many ecological systems, ecological networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictibility consequences, sometimes over centuries [@Burkle2013PlaInt].
+It is therfore imperative to develop a roadmap that would enable prediction (for the present) and forecasting (for the future) of network structure [@McCann2007ProBio; @Seibold2018NecMul], of the processes it encodes [@Thompson2012FooWeb], that can account for the spatial, temporal, and climate change dimensions [@Burkle2011FutPla].
+In this paper, we adopt a question-driven approach to identify opportunities, roadblocks, and tools that are part of this research agenda.
-@Seibold2018NecMul; @Thompson2012FooWeb].

 ## Who would benefit from it?